The first-shift briefing

 Sitter handoffs, after-school logistics, two households co-parenting.
 Same mental load, different stakes.

 You'd be one of the first families besides my own.
 I'm adding people slowly and personally, choosing families so the room reflects different kinds of care: aging parents, complex medical kids, disabled adults, everyday family logistics.
-If your situation fills a gap we don't have yet, you're exactly who we're looking for.
+If this sounds like your family, tell me what you're carrying.

 No mass waitlist, no bulk sign-ups, no automated emails.
 Briggzy is free while we're in beta.
 When we do introduce pricing, it'll be modest, family-sized, and shaped by what beta families tell us is fair, not a number picked in a vacuum.